Components of State Anti-Bullying Laws and Regulations

 - Statements concerning how the district will respond to confirmed acts of harassment, intimidation, bullying, or cyberbullying;

-- Disciplinary consequences and remedial actions for confirmed incidents of harassment, intimidation, bullying and cyberbullying, or for reprisal, retaliation, or false accusation;
+- Disciplinary consequences and remedial actions for confirmed incidents of harassment, intimidation, bullying, and cyberbullying, or for reprisal, retaliation, or false accusation; and

 - Statements of how the policy will be publicized within the district.

-Oregon anti-bullying laws state that any district that does not comply with the requirements of the law is considered non-standard, which may result in the withholding state funding.
+Oregon anti-bullying laws state that any district that does not comply with the requirements of the law is considered non-standard, which may result in the withholding of state funds.

 Do Oregon anti-bullying laws and regulations include protections for specific groups?